Internet vs World Wide Web: What is the Difference?

 The roads carry many kinds of traffic:

-- Buses (the WWW, web pages in your browser) are the most common.
-Most people on the road are on a bus, so the buses take up most of the space.
+- Buses are the WWW (web pages in your browser).
+They are the most common vehicle, so most people on the road are on a bus.

-- Ambulances (online games and other time-sensitive traffic)
+- Ambulances are online games and other time-sensitive traffic.

 All of them need the roads.
 The roads do not care which vehicle is using them.
 The roads are the Internet.